KakzRui/CompanyInfo/README.md

 What exactly this project is?
 It allows the user to add Company and company details.
+User can update the company information.
-It allows the user to delete Company and its details.
+User can delete a company and its details.
 It displays the list of Companies and its details.
-User can update the company information as well.